TWBug/GoldCardHenge/content/qualification/field-of-culture-and-arts.en.md

 ## Publishing

-{{< accordion title="Currently or previously serving as chief editor or senior manager of major international media or publishing house, or as copyright agent, with at least 10 years’ experience in publishing or mass communications." suffix="1." bottomless="false" >}}
+{{< accordion title="Currently or previously serving as chief editor or senior manager of major international media or publishing house, or as copyright agent, with at least 10 years’ experience in publishing or mass communications." suffix="1." bottomless="true" >}}

 * Certificates of serving in the authoritative international media or the publishing houses, as chief editor, senior executive orcertified copywriter agent , and certificates of work experience in publishing or mass communication for more than a decade.